thnaing1/excel_social_data_analysis/README.md

   table_content: a sub pivot table indicating the contents of the accounts with their engagement rates and total engagements
   table_media: a sub pivot table indicating the media types with their engagement rates and total engagements
-  table_campaign:  a sub pivot table indicating the campaign types with their engagement rates and total engagements
+  table_campaign:  a sub pivot table indicating the campaign types with their engagement rates and total engagements Total Impressions: the number of times a post has been views Total Engagement: the number of times a post has been liked, shared, etc.
+  Total Engagement rate: the ratio between the Total Engagement and Impression TN_social_data.xlsx: Excel Workbook file containing everything above as well as graphs that indicate variation in engagement rate and total engagement over date and time

 Description
 For more detail take a look at the EG_assesssment_answers file and Process Documentation File